harrlol/HAMRbox/README.md

-# HAMRbox: A User-friendly adaptation of HAMR
+# HAMRbox: A user-friendly adaptation of HAMR

 ## Overview
 - HAMRbox is a box of selected tools that capture different parts of the pipeline tailored for the [High Throughput Annotation of Modified Ribonucleotides](https://github.com/GregoryLab/HAMR), abbreviated HAMR, developed by [Paul Ryvkin et al](https://rnajournal.cshlp.org/content/19/12/1684).
 HAMRbox aims to make the original method more accessible by automating the tedious pre-processing steps, allowing users to analyze RNA-seq data at an experiment scale.